-He and his family can be traced by a simple search on familysearch.org.
+He and his family can be traced by searching familysearch.org.
 For example, the

-In September 1912, the family (now with an additional baby, Ruby Alice) emigrated from Canada to the U.S.A. through Port Huron,
+In September 1912, the family crossed from Canada to the U.S.A. through Port Huron,

 Michigan.
-Baruch Sr. gave his ethnicity as German, his occupation as carpenter, and his closest relative remaining in Canada as a brother, Manford
+Baruch Sr. gave his ethnicity as German, his occupation as carpenter, and his closest relative remaining in Canada was a brother, Manford

 Woodbeck, of Hymers, Ontario.
-His wife, Mary Ann, gave her ethicity as Welsh, and her closest relative remaining in Canada as
+His wife, Mary Ann, gave her ethicity as Welsh, and her closest relative remaining in Canada was

 her father, Jacob Harry Jones, of Hymers, Ontario.